 - Official transcript of any prior college credit on file with admissions office.

 - Must be 18 years of age by the end of the first semester of the program.

 - Acceptable reports of medical examinations and immunizations.

 - Criminal background checks will be required prior to admission to clinical sites.

-Courses requiring a grade of C or better: ACA, EMS
+Courses requiring a grade of C or better: ACA, BIO, EMS